gpadolina/SQL_notes/SQLandDatabaseFundamentals.md

 * *Data Control Language (DCL)* - Protect the database from being corrupted and provide security.
 * *Physical schema* - Represent the physical arrangement of the data and its associated items such as indexes.
 * *Catalog* - Collection of schemas.
+* *Transactions* - SQL records every operation performed on the data during a transaction.
+The system can be restored using `ROLLBACK` if the `COMMIT` statement ends the transaction.

 ### Creating a database
 1. Identify all tables.